 Having prediabetes means that the level of glucose in the blood is higher than normal, but not high enough to diagnose the patient with actual diabetes.

-This is a condition when the body loses its ability to control levels of sugar, and the symptoms tend to take a long time to give clues about the disease.
+We’re all heard about type 2 diabetes.
+It’s a condition in which the body loses its ability to control sugar levels, and the symptoms tend to take a long time to show visible noticeable signs of the disease.

-Nevertheless, the main problem is that, generally, neither prediabetes nor diabetes shows evident symptoms.
-So be careful, without a diagnosis and treatment, the effects can become very serious.
+Nevertheless, the main problem is that, generally, neither prediabetes nor diabetes shows obvious symptoms.
+So be careful.
+The effects can become serious without a diagnosis and treatment.

-- Diabetes elevates the risk of suffering blood clots that can travel to cause heart attacks and strokes.
+- Diabetes elevates the risk of experiencing blood clots that can progress and cause heart attacks and strokes

-- High levels of blood sugar, also cause nerve damage, leg pain, and numbness.
+- High levels of blood sugar can also cause nerve damage, leg pain, and numbness

-- At the same time, high levels of blood sugar can change the function of the white blood cells.
-The immune system becomes weak and we are susceptible to infections.
+- In turn, high levels of blood sugar can change the function of the white blood cells as the immune system becomes weak and thus susceptible to infections

 - People with a family history of diabetes

 - People over 45 with a poor diet